vatesfr/xen-orchestra/xoa.md

 # XOA

 The fastest way to install Xen Orchestra is to use our Appliance.
 You can [download it from here](https://xen-orchestra.com/) (fill the form and click on "Try Now").
-Basically, it's a Debian VM with all the stuff needed to run Xen Orchestra, no more, no less.
+Basically, it's a Debian VM with:

+* Xen Orchestra already installed (nothing to do!)
+* Tested with all bundled dependencies (QA)
+* The web updater (update in one click)
+* Support

 ## Specifications